-Ghannam, S, Bugeja, M, Matolcsy, Z & Spiropoulos, H 2019, 'Are Qualified and Experienced Outside Directors Willing to Join Fraudulent Firms and If So, Why?', The Accounting Review, vol. 94, no. 2.View/Download from: UTS OPUS or Publisher's site
+Ghannam, S, Bugeja, M, Matolcsy, Z & Spiropoulos, H 2019, 'Are Qualified and Experienced Outside Directors Willing to Join Fraudulent Firms and If So, Why?', The Accounting Review, vol. 94, no. 2.View/Download from: Publisher's site

 Bugeja, M, Matolcsy, Z & Spiropoulos, H 2017, 'The CEO Pay Slice: managerial power or efficient contracting?
-Some indirect evidence', Journal of Contemporary Accounting and Economics, vol. 13, no. 1, pp. 69-87.View/Download from: UTS OPUS or Publisher's site
+Some indirect evidence', Journal of Contemporary Accounting and Economics, vol. 13, no. 1, pp. 69-87.View/Download from: Publisher's site

 This paper uses the CEO Pay Slice (CPS) to provide insight into the managerial power versusefﬁcient contracting debate on CEO compensation.
 Based on a sample of 9978 U.S. listedﬁrms for the period 2001–2010 our evidence is inconsistent with managerial power.
 Forinstance, we ﬁnd that the CPS of a newly appointed CEO does not differ to that of the out-going CEO and also does not increase over time.
 Furthermore, we ﬁnd no relation betweenthe CPS and subsequent ﬁrm performance, or between a measure of excess CPS and subse-quent ﬁrm performance.
 In addition, we show that most ﬁrms are quick to reduce excessCPS levels.
 However, for a small subsample in which excessive CPS persists, we observe anegative relation between CPS and subsequent ﬁrm performance.
 Overall our evidence islargely consistent with an efﬁcient contracting explanation of CEO compensation asopposed to a managerial power explanation

-Bugeja, M, Matolcsy, ZP, Mehdi, W & Spiropoulos, H 2017, 'Is non-executive directors' pay or industry expertise related to takeover premiums, abnormal returns and offer price revisions?', Australian Journal of Management, vol. 42, no. 3, pp. 355-375.View/Download from: UTS OPUS or Publisher's site
+Bugeja, M, Matolcsy, ZP, Mehdi, W & Spiropoulos, H 2017, 'Is non-executive directors' pay or industry expertise related to takeover premiums, abnormal returns and offer price revisions?', Australian Journal of Management, vol. 42, no. 3, pp. 355-375.View/Download from: Publisher's site

 We examine the association between various takeover outcomes and bidding firm non-executive directors' (NEDs) compensation and expertise in the target firm industry.
 In our sample of 272 acquisitions by ASX listed firms between 2004 and 2011, we find that NEDs' relative compensation and industry expertise have a negative association with the bid premium.
 We also find that NEDs' relative compensation is positively associated with the bidding firm's market reaction to the takeover announcement, and NEDs' industry expertise is associated with a lower likelihood of an increase in the offer price, particularly for M&As viewed negatively by the market.
 These results are consistent with higher NEDs' relative compensation and industry expertise leading to more effective board monitoring and advising.